Eureka Flag: Late 19th century – present

-In response to the use of the Eureka Flag at violent protests in recent times, efforts have been made by some, like Federal Labor MP Catherine King, to reclaim the Eureka Flag.

 Standardised design

 The standardised Eureka Flag most often seen in circulation today is an enhanced and different version from the original specimen with blue key lines around each of five equal stars.
 It is frequently made in the proportions of 20:13.
 The Eureka Flag features the stars of the Southern Cross, a constellation more visible to viewers in the Southern Hemisphere.
 The stars are arranged differently from the astronomical alignment of the Southern Cross.
-The "middle" star (Epsilon Crucis) in the constellation is off-centre and near to the edge of the "diamond."
+The "middle" star (Epsilon Crucis) in the constellation is off-centre and near the edge of the "diamond."
 In contrast, the Eureka Flag features a star in the centre of the white cross.

+Eureka Flag bills

+A bill was tabled in federal parliament on 23 March 2004 by Victorian Senator Gavin Marshall to "amend the Flags Act 1953 to recognise the Eureka Flag as an official flag of Australia, and for related purposes".
+A mirror bill had previously been introduced into the House of Representatives by the member for Ballarat Catherine King in 2003.

+First floated by the Eureka Stockade Memorial Trust in 1997, the proposed amendment was moved ahead of the impending sesquicentenary of the Eureka Stockade in 2004.
+It sought to officially recognise the standardised design and put the legality of flying the Eureka Flag from public buildings beyond all doubt, with petitions presented to both houses of parliament calling for such recognition under the Flags Act.
+King stated in parliament that former immigration minister Al Grassby had attested to a precedent where the Eureka Flag was flown from the old parliament house in 1972.

+The Australian Labor Party indicated support for the move, with opposition leader Mark Latham saying he was: "pledged to fly it [the Eureka Flag] above [Parliament House] Canberra if he became Prime Minister."